bbc/gel/src/components/infographics.md

     ...
   </svg>
   <figcaption id="figure-1">
-    After three weeks, some sites of growth had emerged, localized around one edge.
+    After three weeks, some cultures had emerged, localized towards one side.
 By the six week mark, these had begun to multiply and spread towards other areas of the cell-culture dish.
   </figure>
 </figure>
 ```